-Chesapeake Physicians for Social Responsibility (Chesapeake PSR) is building a statewide program in Virginia to actively promote clean, renewable energy and energy efficiency programs and policies.
+Chesapeake Physicians for Social Responsibility (Chesapeake PSR) does occasional work in Virginia to actively promote clean, renewable energy and energy efficiency programs and policies.
 We work to ensure that health professionals and health advocates play a vital part in addressing issues related to climate change, energy choices and human health.

 What we do